Ask Chef Dennis

 sorry that is just a typo, it should be tsp for teaspoon.

-Jenny Lendrum
+3. Jenny Lendrum says

 I am trying this recipe out for my son’s birthday next week.
 A huge fan of your recipes Chef Dennis and I am sure this again will be another great hit with the family. thankyou again for opening up my cooking skills with such wonderful recipes.